Kong/docs.konghq.com/app/_hub/kong-inc/exit-transformer/index.md

 This example shows a use case where you want custom JSON and HTML responses based on an [Accept header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept).

-Create a file named `custom-errors-by-mimetype.lua` file with the transformation code shown below.
+Create a file named `custom-errors-by-mimetype.lua` with the transformation code shown below.
 See the full list of HTTP response codes [above](#http-msgs).
 Include the status codes you want to customize.
 Any status code not listed in the `custom-errors-by-mimetype.lua` file will use the default